In Just One Year, Spiders Could Theoretically Eat Every Single Human On Earth

 Insects and collembolans compose more than 90 percent of that total of captured prey.
 Spiders that are associated with grasslands and forests account for more than 95 percent of that annual total prey kill while spiders in other habitats are rather insignificant in that total.

-While some of that extra information may be rather comforting to those who have arachnophobia, it is still frightening to think about how it all could possibly go if spiders partnered together for a revolution.
+While some of that extra information may be rather comforting to those who have arachnophobia, it is still frightening to think about how it all could go if spiders partnered together for a revolution.

 Spiders end up eating at least as much meat in a year as all seven billion of the human beings on the planet combined.
 Humans are said to eat 400 million tons of fish and meat each year, and as you can easily see, spiders beat that out without much trouble.

 Taking things a step further, The Washington Post put the biomass of all adult humans on the planet Earth at about an estimated 287 million tons.
-Throw in an estimated 70 million tons more for children and it is still doesn’t equal up the least amount of food that all spiders eat in a year.
+Throw in an estimated 70 million tons more for children, and it still doesn’t equal up the least amount of food that all spiders eat in a year.

 So yes, in theory, spiders could easily eat every single human on Earth in the span of one year and still go out hunting for more.
 Let’s see if that ups the amount of people with arachnophobia.

-The Verge has taken this new research and seems to be alright with the idea of spiders chowing down on the so-called dominant species.
+The Verge has taken this new research and seems to be all right with the idea of spiders chowing down on the so-called dominant species.
 It has even spawned a petition that is being sent to Senator Al Franken from people who want to make this frightening theory into a reality.

 Spiders are honestly one of those creatures that many people take for granted as they don’t always realize the seriousness of them.
 Many ridicule those with arachnophobia and think it truly isn’t a legitimate fear, but this new research should honestly bring about some frightening thoughts into everyone.
 While it isn’t likely that spiders will eat every single human being on Earth within a year’s time, it really is something to think about and try not to cringe.